By MedLinket Clinical Education Team | Updated: February 2026 | 10 min read

 | Key accessories | Airway adapter, EtCO₂ sensor | Sampling lines, water traps, nasal cannula adapters |

 Sidestream and microstream systems are by far the most common across hospital settings because they work with both intubated and spontaneously breathing patients.
 However, they require regular replacement of disposable sampling lines and water traps to prevent moisture-related occlusion and maintain measurement accuracy.
-When moisture blocks the sampling line, the waveform degrades and alarms can become unreliable — a common frustration that staff in many facilities deal with daily.
+When moisture blocks the sampling line, the waveform degrades and false alarms become more frequent — a common frustration that staff in many facilities deal with daily.

 EtCO₂ Monitoring Equipment and Accessories